RvVelthuijsen/adafruit-macropad-keyboard-controller/README.md

 To be able to run Arduino sketches on the Adafruit Macropad, you have to follow the [setup guide on Adafruit's website](https://learn.adafruit.com/adafruit-macropad-rp2040/arduino-ide-setup).
 This will guide you through how to set up the Philhower Board Manager and Support Package, and how to install the 3 required libraries that offer support for the OLED display, the LEDs and the Rotary Encoder.
-No additional libraries are used other than these default ones.
+No additional external libraries are used other than these default ones.

 ## Features